canonical/chaos-engineering/docs/tutorial/index.md

 The tutorials have been tested with a variety of users.
-We make every effort to keep them up-to-date and ensure that they are reliable, but if you encounter any problems, please get in touch, as we want to help you complete the tutorials and have a frictionless experience with Charmed Chaos Engineering.
+We make every effort to keep them up-to-date and ensure that they are reliable, but if you encounter any problems, please get in touch, as we want to help you complete the tutorials and have a frictionless experience with the Canonical Chaos Engineering platform.

 ## Table of content